Find a General Solution to the Following Higher-order Equations

 is called a homogeneous linear equation, otherwise (8.6.1) is called a non-homogeneous linear equation.
 The function

-DEFINITION 8.6.1 A function defined on
+DEFINITION 8.6.1 A function

 is called a solution of (8.6.1) if